d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 def get_centers_and_contexts(corpus, max_window_size):
     centers, contexts = [], []
     for line in corpus:
-        # Each sentence needs at least 2 words to form a "central target word
+        # Each sentence needs at least 2 words to form a "center word
         # - context word" pair
         if len(line) < 2:
             continue